90 minutes are short

 But that also means that journalists, I think, often have no idea how their bosses or clients actually make the money.
 The suspicion that this is not always fair, that advertising always means influencing, is due to various personal experiences, stories from colleagues or blog posts such as that of my colleague Matthias Spielkamp, who announces: “All media, including the self-proclaimed quality media, from 'FAZ' to 'Süddeutsche Newspaper 'to the public service broadcasters, their newspapers and programs are subsidized by the PR departments of Daimler and Siemens. ”

 Another example, admittedly not from the media but from Deutsche Telekom, also shows how much manipulated and tricked on the Internet (after all, the first commentary with journalists).
 But quality media also feign opinions about their work - such as the Süddeutschewho has bought blogger reviews through Trigami.

-And suddenly you have to earn free money ...
+And suddenly you have to earn money freely ...

-That may go well with the journalistic purity law as long as one is permanently employed and has nothing to do with such practices.
-This becomes problematic when journalists are released suddenly, as happens more and more often today.
-If they (have to) leave the "custody" of the editors and suddenly unknown challenges as lone fighters.
+That may go well with the journalistic purity law as long as you are permanently employed and have nothing to do with such practices.
+This becomes problematic when journalists, as is happening more and more frequently today, are suddenly released.
+When they (have to) leave the “custody” of the editorial offices and suddenly face unknown challenges as a lone fighter.

 Then you suddenly see that with the entrepreneurial thinking is not so easy, because no one has ever explained how this actually works.
 By the way, for the big media companies, this situation is very convenient because they have an ever-expanding pool of volunteers.